 Elevated Exact Match Count: 1 (total number of users with elevated permissions that have a username/password combination match within the myNetWatchman data) <=the most critical finding to resolve!

-Exact Match Count: 7 (total number of users in the domain with a username and password combination match within the myNetWatchman data) <=second most critical finding to resolve!
+Exact Match Count: 7 (total number of users in the domain with a username and password combination match within the myNetWatchman data) <=the second most critical finding to resolve!

-The above information is obtained by comparing it to myNetWatchman’s 31+ billion credential Pairs (for the Exact Match) and 10+ billion passwords (for the Password scan).
+The above information is obtained by comparing it to myNetWatchman’s 31+ billion credential pairs (for the Exact Match) and 10+ billion passwords (for the Password scan).
 With a tool such as this, there’s no need to do password cracking or other audits when the passwords are literally handed to you, especially in this context!

 Active Directory Audit is both revealing and enlightening.
 It shows you which user accounts on your network need immediate attention.
 It also underscores the risks associated with compromised passwords, especially when they’re weak and not adequately changed/rotated.
 Just as importantly, Active Directory Audit can provide tangible evidence to help with information security buy-in, especially when you’re getting pushback on initiatives such as user education and complex password/passphrase policies.